d2d-weizhi/aceit-web/README.md

 - When I have the time, I should do some digging to see if we can scroll the view to the current date.
 - I also want to figure out how to customize the dates in Week View mode to just `"dd/MM"`, and remove the short day of the week (e.g. "Mon", "Tue", etc).

+### 29th May, Thu: Tasks Page (Left Panel)

+- Began putting together the Stats section.
+- Top section will contain Key Stats for each category of Tasks:
+  - "Pending"
+  - "In-Progress"
+  - "Completed"
+- Middle section will feature a horizontal bar chart show "Tasks Distribution (across Assignments)".
+- **TODO:** Create a mouseover/tooltip effect for the `<CircularProgressBar />` component.

 ### 24th May, Sat: Assignment Details (Edit Mode)